-Schools must treat pregnancy, childbirth, false pregnancy, termination of pregnancy, and recovery therefrom the same as any other temporary disability with respect to any hospital or medical benefit, service, plan, or policy for students, 34 C.F.R. § 106 40(b)(4).
-For employees, schools must treat pregnancy and the same related conditions, including termination of pregnancy, as well as any temporary disability resulting therefrom, as any other temporary disability for all job-related purposes, including employment-based medical, hospital, and other benefits, 34 C.F.R. § 106.57(c).
+Schools must treat pregnancy, childbirth, false pregnancy, termination of pregnancy, and recovery therefrom the same as any other temporary disability with respect to any hospital or medical benefit, service, plan, or policy for students.
+34 C.F.R. § 106.40(b)(4).
+For employees, schools must treat pregnancy and the same related conditions, including termination of pregnancy, as well as any temporary disability resulting therefrom, as any other temporary disability for all job-related purposes, including employment-based medical, hospital, and other benefits.
+34 C.F.R. § 106.57(c).

-\ The TRIE or classifies can be found at 20 U.S.C. § 1687 - 1688.
-Section 1688 provides that moting in TRIE or version or entity from providing or paying for any benefit or service related to an abortion, and nothing in TRIE KD premises or provides a penalty to be imposed on any period because the period is taking in TRIE KD premises are related to a legal abortion, and nothing in TRIE KD premises are related to a sequence of the application of TRIE AC interview an esemption for endurational institutions controlled by a tellpicous organization if the application of TRIE AC interview institutions controlled by a tellpicous of the provides an exemption for evaluational institutions controlled by a tellpicous tents of such organization.
-This resource includes citations to relevant sections of the Department's Trile IX requirements in the Code of Teleral Regulations (C.F.R.).
+The Title IX statute can be found at 20 U.S.C.
+35 1691 - 1608.
+Section 1698 provides that nothing in Title IX requires or prohibits any person are entity from providing or paying for any benefit or service related to an abortion, and nothing in Title IX permits a penalty to be imposed on any person because the person is selecting or has received any benefit or service related to a legal abortion, in addition, \$1,0810,(3) provides an exemption for educational institutions controlled by a religious organization if the application of Title IX's nondiscrimination requirement would not be consistent with the religious tenets of such organization.
+This recourse includes citations to relevant sections of the Department's Title IX regulations in the Code of Federal Regulations (C.F.R.).

-Please note that on 3Jy 12, 2022, the Department published in the Federal Register a notice of proposed rulemaking that includes proposed thanges to some of the Title IX regulations discussed in this resource.
-Any final changes to the TIDE IX regulations will be published in a subsequent linal rule in the Federal Register.
+Please note that on 3-by 12, 2022, the Department published in the Foderal Register a notice of proposed rulemaking that includes proposed changes to some of the Title IX regulations discussed in this resource.
+Any final changes to the Title IX regulations will be published in a subsequent final rule in the Federal Register.
 Page 1 of 3